 Emergency COVID-19 rules (Cal.
 Code Regs. tit.
 28, § 1300.67.01) from California’s Department of Managed Health Care (DMHC) expands the scope of diagnostic testing that managed care plans (generally HMOs) must cover during the governor’s declared state of emergency due to COVID-19.
-As noted in the DMHC FAQs, the expanded requirements don’t apply to self-insured, ERISA-covered group health plans.
+According to the DMHC, the expanded requirements don’t apply to self-insured, ERISA-covered group health plans.
 However, federal rules prohibit all health plans from limiting the number or frequency of COVID-19 tests or imposing utilization-management, prior-authorization or cost-sharing obligations on COVID-19 testing for enrollees with symptoms of or known or suspected exposure to the disease.

 As of July 17, California has extended the ban on utilization-management and prior-authorization requirements for COVID-19 tests to asymptomatic “essential workers” who have no known/suspected exposure to the virus.
 Broad categories of enrollees are classified as essential workers in DMHC guidance (APL 20-028) on the new rule.
 Covered health plans cannot limit the frequency and number of tests for an essential worker, but can impose ordinary cost-sharing requirements for such tests.
 Individuals may be asked if they qualify as essential workers, but cannot be required to produce documentation.

 These provisions only pertain to essential workers.
 For nonessential workers, ordinary utilization-management, prior-authorization and cost-sharing requirements may apply if the enrollee has no symptoms or known/suspected exposure.